Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Reality conditions

+Finally, in the case where we impose trigonometric boundary conditions at pairs of simple poles in $\Omega$ the appropriate reality conditions are a little more involved.
+If the two simple poles both occur at real spinors, then we choose $\fg_\pm$ to be Lagrangian subalgebras of $\fg_\R$, so that $(\fg_\R,\fg_-,\fg_+)$ is a real Manin triple.
+In the case where the simple poles occur at conjugate spinors it is natural to relax our boundary conditions somewhat so that the residues generated at the two poles cancel one another.
+For further details we refer the reader to \cite{delduc2020unifying}, where analogous boundary conditions were introduced in \CSt{4}.\\

 Whilst ultrahyperbolic signature is of less physical interest, it is often more convenient as a starting point for generating 2d integrable theories via symmetry reduction.
-This is because of the greater flexibility it offers in imposing reality conditions.
-Indeed the reality conditions outlined here for ultrahyperbolic signature are essentially identical to those introduced in \cite{delduc2020unifying} for 4d Chern-Simons theory.
+This is because of the greater flexibility it offers in reductions and reality conditions \cite{mason1996integrability}.
+In particular, the reality conditions for \CSt{4} introduced in \cite{delduc2020unifying} are recovered by performing reductions in ultrahyperbolic signature.